jbcodestech/FlaskApp-Python/FLASK APP/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Terms and Conditions Placed By Ocen John Bosco.